alexferl/flask-mysqldb/docs/index.rst

 - 1.0.0: February 13, 2022

   - Added option for autocommit.
 Thanks to `@shaunpud <https://github.com/shaunpud>`_ on GitHub.
-  - Added option to pass any extra configuration to mysqlclient.
+  - Added option to pass any extra configuration to mysqlclient with MYSQL_CUSTOM_OPTIONS.

 - 0.2.0: September 5, 2015